 Dr. Biology: Is there anything that you draw, other than ants?

 Ed: Actually, no. I have to admit.
 You caught me on that one!
 That's why I say I'm not an artist.
 I put my creative work in writing.
 That's where I do my best and most enjoyable work.
 I do say I so much enjoyed doing those thousands of drawings of these ants on this one occasion.

-Dr. Biology: Well, maybe, if it's OK with you, we'll have to check and see if we can do a short article on you that includes just a couple of these plates, maybe even the moustache plant, on the "Ask a Biologist" website.
+Dr. Biology: Well, maybe, if it's OK with you, we'll have to check and see if we can do a short article on you that includes just a couple of these plates, maybe even the mustache plant, on the "Ask a Biologist" website.
 I really would like people to see these things.

 Dr. Biology: And explain just a little bit more about them.
 Because they really are just exquisite drawings.

 As I look down my sheet of questions, I can see that it looks like we should take a break, and we'll return for part two of our conversation with Ed Wilson, science rock star.